microsoftgraph/microsoft-graph-devx-content/README.md

 1. Save the document on your machine
 1. Create a Git branch on this repo and name it using your initials + describe the changes ie. bn/add-xyz-samples
 1. Commit the changes to your branch
-1. Create a PR and add Bettirose Ngugi and/or Irvine Sunday as the reviewer(s).
+1. Create a PR (the PR is automatically updated with the relevant reviewers).

 Once the PR is reviewed and merged, the changes will appear on Graph Explorer in 2 working days.